Shivaraj21/DataStructures/README.md

 # DataStructures

 This repository contains programs related to Data Structures and Algorithm taught by Bhavani Shankar sir.
-I created this repository to help other students to learn and contribute
+I created repository so that I can help other students.

 ## How to download